Ian-VA/ian-va.github.io/_pages/about.md

 I'm a Caltech student majoring in CS, currently working professionally as a software engineer at two startups, [Rogue Avionics](https://rogueavionics.com/) and [Brane Technologies](https://branetechnologies.com/).
 I like to solve interesting problems and never run out of things to do.

-My professional experience includes working on benchmarking software for the NASA PACE mission at NASA Langley Research Center, writing firmware for military avionics, and developing flagship AI products with a focus on video analysis.
+My professional experience includes working on benchmarking software for the NASA PACE mission at NASA Langley Research Center, writing firmware for avionics circuits, and developing flagship AI products with a focus on video analysis.

 I work best when I am given intractable problems and a new knowledge domain to explore.
 My interests cover everything from machine learning to embedded systems to quantitative finance.
-I keep my mind open and tackle problems within any domain.
+I like to keep my mind open and tackle problems within any domain.